Guide to Rug Size Selection

 Larger Spaces:

-Pick a rug that fits under the front legs of your sofa and chairs, or even under all legs for a fully anchored look.
+For a more grounded look, choose a rug that sits under the front legs of sofas and chairs, or fully under all furniture.

 Dining Room